 The NetLocalGroupGetMembers function retrieves a list of the members of a particular local group in the security database, which is the security accounts manager (SAM) database or, in the case of domain controllers, the Active Directory.
 Local group members can be users or global groups.

-NET_API_STATUS NET_API_FUNCTION NetLocalGroupGetMembers( LPCWSTR servername OPTIONAL, LPCWSTR localgroupname, DWORD level, LPBYTE *bufptr, DWORD prefmaxlen, LPDWORD entriesread, LPDWORD totalentries, PDWORD_PTR resumehandle );
+NET_API_STATUS NET_API_FUNCTION NetLocalGroupGetMembers( LPCWSTR servername, LPCWSTR localgroupname, DWORD level, LPBYTE *bufptr, DWORD prefmaxlen, LPDWORD entriesread, LPDWORD totalentries, PDWORD_PTR resumehandle );

 Pointer to a constant string that specifies the name of the local group whose members are to be listed.
 For more information, see the following Remarks section.

 Specifies the information level of the data.
 This parameter can be one of the following values.

 ||Return the security identifier (SID) associated with the local group member.
 The bufptr parameter points to an array of LOCALGROUP_MEMBERS_INFO_0 structures.|